kujenga/website/content/blog/lunr-search.md

 There are a number of projects out there that have done this sort of thing[^otherProjs] which I found incredibly useful as starting points and inspiration.
-I wanted to build on those to more closely integrate with the [JavaScript pipes][hugoJSPipes] functionality that Hugo provides, add a more complex rendering layer.
+I wanted to build on those to more closely integrate with the [JavaScript pipes][hugoJSPipes] functionality that Hugo provides, which add a more complex rendering layer.

 ## Adding the search UI